idealization/Gojangnan-Aladin/Requirement_Engineering/Basic_System/requirement engineering.md

 ## admin
 RQ13(F/4) The system shall newly generate the account of admin
 RQ14(F/3) The system shall show, delete, modify the information of users
-RQ15(F/5) The system should give the permission to administer for modifying the database of book
+RQ15(F/5) The system should modify the database of book
 RQ16(F/4) The system shall manage purchase history, delivery state
 RQ17(F/3) The system shall show the total amount user purchased